Laragear/ReCaptcha/README.md

 - There are no static properties written during a request.

 There should be no problems using this package with Laravel Octane as intended.

+## HTTP/3

+Currently, HTTP/3 is [still on draft state](https://datatracker.ietf.org/doc/draft-ietf-quic-http/).
+Until it's [Internet Standard](https://en.wikipedia.org/wiki/Internet_Standard), cURL and Guzzle and reCAPTCHA servers must implement the finished state of the protocol, which as of today is still a moving target.

 ## Security